City of the Damned

 |Official site of City of the Damned|

-The Legions of Hell invaded the City with the intention to slay its inhabitants.
-The Heavenly Forces had to intervene.
+The year is 1915.
+The Great War thunders in the west, but the Hinterland is not safe either.
+The Pandemonium Hierarchy invaded the City with the intention to slay its inhabitants.
+The Celestial Communion had to intervene.
 Now both sides are bent to fight each other until none of the opponents remain.
 Choose your side and join the fray!

 - Giant overland City